— Pop provocateurs Lady Gaga and Eminem may have brought more

 The Antebellum victories — they won in five of the

 six categories in which they were nominated — show the consolidated

 power of the industry’s country-rooted constituency that has powered

-major category upsets in recent years for the Dixie Chicks, Taylor Swift and the twang-informed duo of Robert Plant and Alison Krauss.
+major category upsets in recent years for the Dixie Chicks,

 success on Sunday.
 As they pointed out during their acceptance speech,